MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 When the scanner applies a label with protection, by default, only Office file types are protected.
 You can change this behavior so that additional file types are protected.
 However, when a label applies generic protection to documents, the file name extension changes to .pfile.
 Other file types can change their file name extension as well.
 In addition, these files become read-only until they are opened by an authorized user and saved in their native format.

+### Editing the registry for the scanner

-To change the default scanner behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
+To change the default scanner behavior for protecting file types other than Office files, you must manually edit the registry and specify the additional file types that you want to be protected.
 Alternatively, you can protect all file types by specifying the `*` wildcard.
 For instructions, see [File API configuration](develop/file-api-configuration.md) from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile".
 In addition, specific for the scanner:

 - The scanner has its own default behavior: Only Office file formats are protected by default.
 If the registry is not modified, any other file types will not be protected by the scanner.